 Who Is Faith-Based Counseling NOT Right For?

-There are times when faith-based counseling might not be right for a person, a couple, or a family.
-Some situations might be beyond the scope of certain faith-based counselors (i.e., those who are not specifically licensed to practice as mental health professionals), and additional specialized care might need to be activated.
+Faith-based counseling might not be suitable for some people, couples, or families.
+Some situations might be beyond the scope of certain faith-based counselors (i.e., those not specifically licensed to practice as mental health professionals), and additional specialized care might need to be activated.

 - Psychosis